timrossinfo/timrossinfo.github.com/source/_posts/2013-03-19-to-segue-or-not-to-segue.markdown

 }
 ```

 But hang on!
 The <code>tableView:accessoryButtonTappedForRowWithIndexPath:</code> method gets called <em>after</em> <code>prepareForSegue</code>, which means my <code>selectedDetailIndexPath</code> variable is not yet set.
-So I need to disconnect the automatic segue from the detail accessory and instead create a <em>manual</em> segue between the two controllers.
+So now I need to disconnect the automatic segue from the detail accessory and instead create a <em>manual</em> segue between the two controllers.

 {% img /images/segue2.png 789 %}